yestoall/iOS-Flip-Transform-pod/README.md

 # iOS-Flip-Transform cocoapod

-cocoapod version of honcheng's PaperFold -> https://github.com/honcheng/PaperFold-for-iOS)
+cocoapod version of dillion iOS-Flip-Transform -> https://github.com/Dillion/iOS-Flip-Transform

-updated to branch: "leftmultifold-attempt2"

 i've port these great cocoa paper fold code to a cocoapod, for use it in rubymotion proyects